Bust of Lucian Blaga

-The bust of Lucian Blaga (busto de Lucian Blaga; bustul lui Lucian Blaga) is a monument in Estoril, Portugal, at the corner of Clotilde Avenue and Arcadas do Parque Street, in front of the Estroil Garden.
+The bust of Lucian Blaga (/ro/; busto de Lucian Blaga; bustul lui Lucian Blaga) is a monument in Estoril, Portugal, at the corner of Clotilde Avenue and Arcadas do Parque Street, in front of the Estroil Garden.
 It has the form a bust sculpture, placed on top of a pedestal, measuring 3 meters in total.
 The monument is dedicated to Lucian Blaga, a 20th-century philosopher, poet, playwright, novelist, and politician, who was the plenipotentiary minister of Romania to Portugal from 1938 to 1939.
-It was designed by Gheorghe Ardelean and unvailed on 2 June 2014.
+It was designed by Aurel Gheorghe Ardelean and unveiled on 2 June 2014.

 History

 The monument was proposed by Vasile Popovici, the ambassador of Romania to Portugal from 2006 to 2011.
-The sculpture was designed by Gheorghe Ardelean, and was unveiled in Estroil on 2 June 2014, by Titus Corlățean, the Minister of Foreign Affairs.
+The sculpture was designed by Aurel Gheorghe Ardelean, and was unveiled in Estroil on 2 June 2014, by Titus Corlățean, the Minister of Foreign Affairs.
 The monument was dedicated to Lucian Blaga, a 20th-century philosopher, poet, playwright, novelist, and politician, who was the plenipotentiary minister of Romania to Portugal from 1938 to 1939.
 Blaga resided in Estroil, in the nearby Hotel Palácio, for a month in 1938.

-On 28 June 2016, next to the bust of Blaga was also unvailed the sculpture titled Three Polish Emissaries by Karol Badyna, dedicated to three couriers of the Polish government-in-exile during the Second World War, Jan Karski, Jerzy Lerski, and Jan Nowak-Jeziorański.
+On 28 June 2016, next to the bust of Blaga was also unveiled the sculpture titled Three Polish Emissaries by Karol Badyna, dedicated to three couriers of the Polish government-in-exile during the Second World War, Jan Karski, Jerzy Lerski, and Jan Nowak-Jeziorański.

 Description

 The monument consists of a bust sculpture of Lucian Blaga, placed on top of a white stone pedestal.
-It features the following Portuguse inscription:
+It features the following Portuguese inscription:

 Below, it also bears a quote from Blaga's poem Saudade in Portuguese, with the following inscription:

 In total, the monument is 3 m tall.
 It is placed at the corner of Clotilde Avenue and Arcadas do Parque Street, in front of the Estoril Garden, and near the Hotel Palácio, which housed Blaga for a month in 1938.